sgolebiewski-intel/openvino/docs/notebooks/hugging-face-hub-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/torch/_utils.py:831: UserWarning: TypedStorage is deprecated.
-It will be removed in the future and UntypedStorage will be the only storage class.
-This should only matter to you if you are using storages directly.
-To access UntypedStorage directly, use tensor.untyped_storage() instead of tensor.storage() return self.fget.__get__(instance, owner)()
     Some weights of the model checkpoint at cardiffnlp/twitter-roberta-base-sentiment-latest were not used when initializing RobertaForSequenceClassification: ['roberta.pooler.dense.bias', 'roberta.pooler.dense.weight']
     - This IS expected if you are initializing RobertaForSequenceClassification from the checkpoint of a model trained on another task or with another architecture (e.g. initializing a BertForSequenceClassification model from a BertForPreTraining model).
     - This IS NOT expected if you are initializing RobertaForSequenceClassification from the checkpoint of a model that you expect to be exactly identical (initializing a BertForSequenceClassification model from a BertForSequenceClassification model).